exalt/exalt/README.md

 # exalt
-A framework for building native apps with JavaScript
+A framework for building universal apps with JavaScript